NetworkBlockDevice/nbd/doc/proto.md

         - third-party implementations can register additional namespaces by simple request to the mailinglist.

+    These two fields MAY be repeated as much as is necessary to select all metadata contexts the client is interested in.

     The server MUST reply with a number of `NBD_REP_META_CONTEXT` replies, one for each selected metadata context, each with a unique metadata context ID.
 It is not an error if a